patrickbwarren/qgis-survex-import/README.md

 The DATE fields are either the same, or represent a date range, in the standard QGIS format YYYY-MM-DD.

-If up / down data for passage walls is included, then the polygons have MEAN_UP and MEAN_DOWN attributes in addition to ELEVATION.
+If up / down data for passage polygons is requested, then the polygons have MEAN_UP and MEAN_DOWN attributes in addition to ELEVATION.
 These are computed from the LRUD data for the two stations at either end of the leg.
 They can be used in 3d work (see end).